-The University of South Wales’s LLM course offers you a flexible approach to postgraduate study, where you can tailor your Master’s programme to suit your specific needs and career aspirations.
-You can explore a broad range of legal subjects, including commercial law, international trade law, competition law, employment law and intellectual property law.
+The University of South Wales’s LLM course offers you the opportunity to explore a broad range of legal subjects, including contract law, corporate law, international and European law, human rights law, commercial and consumer law.

 The course aims to:

 - Provide engagement with theoretical and current issues of debate on topical, cutting edge areas on concern.